Nexmo/station/app/views/contribute/overview.md

 ## [Markdown Preview Editor](/markdown)

-Try out editing markdown without the need to setup Nexmo Developer in your development environment.
-Using this tool you can preview your markdown with all the styling and added functionally that is possible with Nexmo Developer documentation.
+Try out editing Markdown without the need to setup Nexmo Developer in your development environment.
+Using this tool you can preview your Markdown with all the styling and added functionality that is possible with Nexmo Developer documentation.